 Learning goals include:

 As well as equipping students to look more carefully at buildings, pictures and sculpture, the course encourages them to do some imaginative re-creation, considering what it might have been like to have lived at different times in the past as a member of different social classes.
 Student also emerge with a highly educated sense of how to “read” physical space, and understand the context of different historical periods.
 For English majors: This course is an English elective and meets 5 credits of pre-1900 course-work toward the English major.
-This course may count as an English major elective in the Creative Writing or Language and Literature Pathways.
+This course may count as an Additional Theory and History Courses in the Creative Writing or and elective in the Language and Literature Pathway.
 Non-English majors: This course counts as a VLPA.